simwrapper/simwrapper.github.io/docs/aftersim-installation.md

 ---
-id: aftersim-installation
+id: simwrapper-installation
 title: Installation & Setup
 ---

-This page details build instructions for setting up your own instance of an aftersim website.
+This page details build instructions for setting up your own instance of an SimWrapper website.

-- If you are only interested in using aftersim at aftersim.github.io (in other words, if you are at VSP Berlin and want to view model results), then **you do not need to read this page.** (Read [these instructions](simwrapper-intro.md) instead or go to the [plugin guide](aggregate-od.md))
+- If you are only interested in using SimWrapper at simwrapper.github.io (in other words, if you are at VSP Berlin and want to view model results), then **you do not need to read this page.** (Read [these instructions](simwrapper-intro.md) instead or go to the [plugin guide](aggregate-od.md))

 ## Project pre-requisites